-ABN Amro allows you to open a Dutch bank account even if you don’t have a BSN yet.
-You’d need to submit your BSN within a month after opening the bank account though.
-Furthermore, Bunq allows you to open a Dutch bank account without a BSN.
-However, they are a little pricier than the regular Dutch banks.
+To open a bank account in the Netherlands, you’ll need a residential address, passport and BSN.
+No panic if you don’t have your BSN yet.
+ABN Amro allows you to open a Dutch bank account if you submit your BSN within a month.
+The all-online bank Bunq will enable you to open a Dutch bank account without a BSN.
+However, they are a little pricier than regular Dutch banks.

-Most Dutch banks offer a student package, which is free of charge for students.
+Tip: Most Dutch banks offer a student package, which is free of charge for students.